Subject: Tall buildings in 2050: Making Zero Carbon Development a Reality

 Steve McKechnie is a structural engineer and a director at Arup.
-He has spent the last 34 years designing buildings of all shapes and sizes in the UK and around the world, ranging in scale from Heathrow’s Terminal 5 and The Scalpel, a 35 storey office building in the City, to the penguin enclosure at Bristol Zoo.
+He has spent the last 34 years designing buildings of all shapes and sizes in the UK and around the world, ranging in scale from the roof of Heathrow’s Terminal 5 and the HSBC tower at Canary Wharf to the penguin enclosure at Bristol Zoo.

-Steve is now Structural Engineering Discipline Leader at Arup’s London office.
-He leads a team that concentrates on some of the most interesting and challenging projects such as 8 Bishopsgate, a 50-storey office building in the City of London and La Sagrada Familia in Barcelona, where they have built six new towers using prestressed stone masonry panels, and a 60m high continuous stone cantilever stair.
+Steve is now the Structural Skills Network Leader in Arup’s London office.
+He leads an engineering team that concentrates on some of the most interesting and challenging projects such as 8 Bishopsgate, a 50-storey office commercial building in the City of London that uses a quasi-stochastic perimeter bracing stability system, and La Sagrada Familia in Barcelona, where he has designed six new towers using prestressed stone masonry panels and a 60m high continuous stone cantilever stair.

 Steve is responsible for the professional development of and graduate recruitment into the 300-strong team of structural engineers in Arup London.
 He also teaches and sits on the advisory board at University College, London.